fbohz/fbohz.github.io/_posts/2020-05-25-js_back_to_basics1.markdown

 Interpreter translates and reads file line-by-line.
 Compiler doesn't translate on the fly.
 Compiler does one run and then writes a new program in a program that the computer can understand like machine code.
 You can still run JS using one or the other.

+**Babel and Typescript**

-**Babel and Typescript**: They are heavily used in the Javascript ecosystem and you should now have a good idea of what they are:
+They are heavily used in the Javascript ecosystem and you should now have a good idea of what they are.

 Babel is a Javascript compiler that takes your modern JS code and returns  browser compatible JS (older JS code).
 Typescript is a superset of Javascript that compiles down to Javascript.